flowmar/houston-bootcamp-classwork/week-13/expressnotes.md

 3.**Subapplications** - in Express, they are called *routers*.
 Express lets you define routers that can be used in larger applications.
 Subapplications allow you to compartamentalize your application in to smaller pieces.

-4.**Conveniences** - In Express, a lot of things are wrapped up into a few lines of code that would take siginifincantly more in raw Node.js
+4.**Conveniences** - In Express, a lot of things are wrapped up into a few lines of code that would take siginifincantly more in raw Node.

+- Javascript : jQuery

+as

+- Node.js : Express

+---

+- Express is very flexible and unopinionated.

+- Middleware breaks your app down into smaller bits of behavior.

+- Routing also breaks your app up into smaller function that are exeuted when a user visits a certain webpage.

+- Subapplications help to modularize your code

+## The Basics of Node.js